gitter-badger/sandbox-15/save template.md

 # Save game files
+This file exists to help under stand how the level is saved and as a visualizer for saving the game

+## File structure
-Bellow is the skeleton for a level named 'My first World'
+Bellow is the basic skeleton for a level named 'My first World'.

-File structure
 ```
 My Games
  | - Sandbox